allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-# Build it rock solid :european_castle:
+# Just Build It :european_castle:

 Docker allows you to create new Docker images to ship your application through a Dockerfile :rocket:.
-A Dockerfile is a text file that contains a set of instructions for building a Docker image.
+A Dockerfile is a text file containing a set of instructions to build a Docker image, defining the environment and dependencies required for your application's containers.
 The best place to understand the structure and syntax of this file is [the official docker documentation][10].

 ## Build with a Name and Tag